24ericksonb/roblox-discord-bot/README.md

 ```

 **Function:**
-- Assigns the "Verified" role to the user.
+- Assigns the `Verified` role to the user.
-- Removes the "Not Verified" role.
+- Removes the `Not Verified` role.
 - Records the verification event in a designated text channel.

 **Restrictions:**